 The fifth day of the cruise is spent at sea aboard the Admiral.
 Today is 5 August, National Remembrance Day or Croatian National Renaissance Day, which commemorates the events of 5 August 1995, the liberation of Knin, a Serbian stronghold, by Croatian forces.

-After being offered a tasting of carob liqueur for breakfast Croatian remedy, we're reluctant to go back to bed.
-The captain drops anchor near the wooded peninsula of Pelješac in a cove called Sabunara (sabun means sand in the Croatian dialect).
-Attracted by the crystal-clear waters of the coastline, hemmed in by lacy rocks, the desire to watch the seabed and its fish is stronger.
+After being offered a tasting of carob liqueur for breakfast, an amazing Croatian remedy, we were reluctant to go back to our hotel.
+Croatian remedy, we're reluctant to go back to bed. to bed.
+The captain drops anchor near the wooded Pelješac peninsula in a cove called Sabunara (sabun means sand in the local dialect).
+Attracted by the crystal-clear by the crystal-clear waters of the coastline hemmed in by jagged stones the seabed and its fish.

-The barmaid provides service from the yacht's tender, bringing cocktails to drink lovers.
+The barmaid provides service from the yacht's tender, bringing cocktails to amateur passengers.

 As we leave this enchanting spot, dolphins frolic in the wake of our yacht; we gaze at them, lulled by the slow tempo of the navigation and the steady breeze.